AdiMeda/AdiMeda.github.io/_pages/InviteUsers.md

+---
+layout: page
-How to invite users to Enterprise
+title: How to invite users to Enterprise
+permalink: /InviteUsers/
+---